Thank you for your interest in presenting at FETC® 2022.

 Video Conferencing Guidelines for Remote Learning & Communication in Crisis

-FETC will provide coaches with professional development focused on proven strategies during remote and virtual learning alongside introductions to new and emerging technologies.
+FETC will provide coaches with professional development focused on proven strategies during in person and virtual learning alongside introductions to new and emerging technologies.
 This track offers sessions for technology coaches, technology integration specialists, instructional technology resource teachers, instructional technology coaches, instructional technology specialists, educational technology coaches, technology integration facilitators, instructional facilitators, instructional technologists, technology resource teachers, technology integration mentors and instructional coaches.

-Delivering professional development in remote work settings
+Delivering professional development remotely

 Hosting effective teleconferences